grafrap/HPC4WC-overlapping/README.md

 # HPC4WC Overlapping Performance Analysis

 This project analyzes the performance benefits of using CUDA streams for overlapping computation and memory operations in high-performance computing applications.
-It includes implementations of diffusion stencil operations and arccos computations with varying levels of parallelization.
+It includes implementations of diffusion stencil operations and arccos computations with varying levels of overlapping.

 ## Project Structure